This post contains affiliate links. We may earn a small commission at no extra cost to you.

 How do I get to Okunoshima?

 The journey has three legs: train to Tadanoumi, walk to the port, ferry to the island.
+The essentials are below; for the full access picture (routes from Osaka and Tokyo, flying via Hiroshima Airport, driving, and cycling), see our dedicated how to get to Okunoshima guide.

 By train from Hiroshima